hoonzis/hoonzis.github.io/_posts/2010-07-14-enterprise-java-netbeans.md

 Now we will show what advantages/components brings Java Server Faces and how to use them.
 First we will create simple page just showing a table of all companies in stored in the DB.
 On the Web Module create a new JSP page with JSF.
-(New -&gt; JSF JSP Page).
+(New -> JSF JSP Page).
 After you create the page you can see that it contains two @taglib directives referencing the JSF framework TAGs.
 JSP technology can be extended by "custom tags".
 When we register the